Journal Impact Factor (5 and 2 Years) : 1.40*, 0.712*

-Journal of FisheriesSciences.com is an Open Access Journal that publishes peer-reviewed articles which cover all aspects of fisheries sciences, including fishing technology, fisheries management, sea foods, aquatic (both freshwater and marine) systems, aquaculture systems and health management, aquatic food resources from freshwater, brackish and marine environments and their boundaries, including the impact of human activities on these systems.
-As the specified areas inevitably impinge on and interrelate with each other, the approach of the journal is multidisciplinary, and authors are encouraged to emphasize the relevance of their own work to that of other disciplines.
-This journal published articles in English and Turkish.
-From January 2015 issue, only english articles will be accepted for the publication.
+The Journal of fisheriessciences.com is a gold open access journal that publishes peer-reviewed articles which cover all aspects of fisheries sciences, including fishing technology, fisheries management, sea foods, aquatic (both freshwater and marine) systems, aquaculture systems and health management, aquatic food resources from freshwater, brackish and marine environments and their boundaries, including the impact of human activities on these systems.

 Any sea life form that is treated as a food by humans is referred as Sea food.It is high protein food and low in calories and fat.
 Seafood is any form of sea life regarded as food by humans.
 Seafood prominently includes fish and shellfish.
 Shellfish include various species of molluscs, crustaceans, and echinoderms.

-The distinctive eco system present under water is reffered as equatic system.
+The distinctive ecosystem present under water is reffered as aquatic system.
 An ecosystem is an entity formed by the interaction between living organisms and the physical environment.
 It is classified into two main categories: Terrestrial ecosystems and Aquatic ecosystems.
 Terrestrial ecosystems contain organisms that depend on physical environment on land masses of continents.
 Aquatic ecosystems are systems composed of living organisms and non-living elements interacting in a watery environment.

 Freshwater fish spend some or the majority of their lives in new water, for example, waterways and lakes, with a saltiness of under 0.05%.
 Fresh water fisheries provides the public with information on issues related to freshwater fisheries management, including current fishing regulations, reports and publications, and fishing guides for popular freshwater fishing locations.

 Fisheries in more salinity waters than fresh water are reffered as Brackish water fisheries.Soil and water quality for brackishwater aquaculture is almost similar to freshwater aquaculture except water salinity.
 Salinity represents the quantity of dissolved salt in a given unit of water, and is usually expressed in g/kg of water (ppt).
-In brackishwater ponds salinity usually ranges between 0.5%0and 30%0depending on the distance from sea and seasonal variation due to monsoon precipitation.
+In brackishwater ponds salinity usually ranges between 0.5% and 30% depending on the distance from sea and seasonal variation due to monsoon precipitation.

 The processing of sea lives which were treated as a food by humans is termed as sea food processing.
 Seafood Processing Global serves the European and international market for seafood processing equipment, services, packaging and logistics.
 Seafood Processing Global is co-located with Seafood Expo Global.